openjdm/openjdm.github.io/book/mental_accounting.md

 editing to maximize utility.
 Additionally, we need to understand transaction theory and how time affects financial decisions.

 First, we will use the value function from prospect theory to model the utility.
-The value function has three key features: gains and losses are thought of in relation to a reference point (usually the status quo), the value function is piecewise where the gain function is concave and the loss function is convex, and the value function adheres to loss aversion principles.
+The value function has three key features: gains and losses are thought of in relation to a reference point (usually the status quo), the value function is piecewise where the gain function is concave and the loss function is convex, and the value function adheres to loss aversion principles, such that the slope for losses is steeper than the slope for gains.

-Given a set of outcomes within the same mental account, individuals tend to perform hedonic framing to maximize utility (or pleasure) although there are exceptions to the hedonic framing hypothesis\*.
+Given a set of outcomes within the same mental account, individuals tend to perform hedonic framing to maximize utility (or pleasure) although there are exceptions to the hedonic framing hypothesis.
 Generally, there are four principles of hedonic framing.
-First, individuals tend to segregate gains, which makes sense since the gain function is concave.
-Indeed, 64% of the research participants believe that someone who won two lottery tickets with the total value of \$75 is happier than someone who won a single lottery worth
+First, individuals tend to segregate gains, which makes sense because the gain function is concave.
+Indeed, 64% of research participants believed that someone who won two lottery tickets with the total value of \$75 would be happier than someone who won a single lottery worth
 \$75 (Thaler, 1985, 1999).
 Second, individuals integrate losses.
 Because the loss function is convex, losing \$30 and then losing \$20 is less preferred than losing \$50 at once.
 In fact, credit cards may